 Applying for Financial Aid

-To apply for federal and state aid, as well as SAIC's need-based aid, students must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
-Students and parents should work together to complete the FAFSA.
-Use the following tools and information:
+To apply for federal and state aid, as well as SAIC's need-based aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+Students and parents should work together to complete the FAFSA at FAFSA.gov you can:

-- FAFSA On The Web (FOTW) Worksheet—Complete before inputting the information online.
+- Find worksheets - Students and families may want to complete the FAFSA On The Web (FOTW) worksheet before inputting the information online.

 SAIC will receive an electronic copy of your FAFSA for processing (remember to list SAIC's school code 001753) once you have submitted.
 You will receive an email confirmation that your FAFSA has been processed within 5 days.
 You must review and submit any corrections at fafsa.gov within five days to ensure accurate financial aid estimates.